Hi-Rez/Satin/README.md

     // Forge calls resize whenever the view is resized override func resize(_ size: (width: Float, height: Float)) {
-        // whenever the screen is resized we need to make sure:

         // our camera's aspect ratio is set camera.aspect = size.width / size.height